Skip to main content

 About chef-zero

 chef-zero is a lightweight Chef Infra Server that runs in-memory on the local machine.
-This allows the Chef Infra Client to be run against the chef-repo as if it were running against the Chef Infra Server. chef-zero was originally a standalone tool; it is enabled from within the Chef Infra Client by using the --local-mode option. chef-zero is useful for testing and validating the behavior of the Chef Infra Client, cookbooks, recipes, and run-lists before uploading that data to the actual Chef Infra Server.
+This allows the Chef Infra Client to be run against the chef-repo as if it were running against the Chef Infra Server. chef-zero was originally a standalone tool; it’s enabled from within the Chef Infra Client by using the --local-mode option. chef-zero is useful for testing and validating the behavior of the Chef Infra Client, cookbooks, recipes, and run-lists before uploading that data to the actual Chef Infra Server.

 Note